IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-skytap-workshop.md

   a.
 Environment Template selection is pre filled from the parent environment

  b.
 Select the Region you want the environments provionined from.
-Choose the region closest to the students physical location
+Choose the region closest to the students physical location.

+ Afterwards click **Next**

   ![Workshop-step 1](https://github.com/IBM/itz-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Images/Workshop-step%201.png)

-  click "next"

 8. Step 2: Workshop Justification